Analysis: Three things to know as the Sounders prepare for the final stretch of the season

 Black Lives Matter

-The mid-week match is due to the original Aug.
-26 date being canceled after both teams participated in a strike across all pro sports in solidarity of Black Lives Matter protests.
+The midweek match is due to the original Aug.
+26 game being canceled after both teams participated in a strike across pro sports in solidarity of Black Lives Matter protests.

-The Milwaukee Bucks initiated the action among the athletes three days after a white Kenosha, Wisconsin police officer shot Jacob Blake, a Black man, in the back, paralyzing Blake.
+The NBA Milwaukee Bucks initiated the action among the athletes three days after a white Kenosha, Wisconsin, police officer shot Jacob Blake, a Black man, in the back, paralyzing Blake.
 On Aug.
-25, at a subsequent protest, officers appeared via video to protect a white teenaged gunman after he killed two people.
+25, at a subsequent protest, officers appeared via video to protect a white teenage gunman after he killed two people.

 Sounders players said the juxtaposition of the footage sparked their own outrage.

-“How a white person is treated by police – walking around with a rifle – it’s crazy,” Sounders keeper Stefan Frei said in a released statement in August.
-“For us – the dominoes will fall.
+“How a white person is treated by police — walking around with a rifle — it’s crazy,” Sounders goalkeeper Stefan Frei said in a released statement in August.
+“For us — the dominoes will fall.
 And people and organizations that have large platforms, it’s easy to be one of the dominoes that falls over.
 But I don’t think we just want to be a domino.
 We have our thoughts and our own opinions on these things, and regardless of what everyone else is doing, we’re making a statement by wanting to raise awareness that we, as a country, haven’t come far since the murder of George Floyd (in May) and the initial groundswell calls to action.
 We have so much farther to go.
 Hopefully people can respect our opinions and wishes that there will be some serious change.”

 Who’s rested?

 The Galaxy also played Sunday night, so both teams are expected to be without key starters Wednesday.
-The Sounders (10-5-5) could also still be without reserve Miguel Ibarra and Roman Torres.
+The Sounders (10-5-5) could also still be without Miguel Ibarra and Roman Torres.

 Ibarra is away from the team due to a personal issue.
 Torres was described as having a non-COVID-related illness.
 Both situations occurred Sunday, not giving the Sounders time to clear replacements for the bench in time to travel to Colorado.

-Sounders coach Brian Schmetzer previously stated players like Jordan Morris and Cristian Roldan are OK to play up to three games in a week.
+Sounders coach Brian Schmetzer previously stated players such as Jordan Morris and Cristian Roldan are OK to play up to three games in a week.

-“We’ve got to get them right physically first and we’ve got to get them right mentally,” Schmetzer said of the entire team after the loss to Colorado on Sunday.
+“We’ve got to get them right physically first and we’ve got to get them right mentally,” Schmetzer said of the entire team after the loss to Colorado.
 “It’s doable.
 It’s possible.
 We can use our opponent tonight as an example.
 Certainly there will be some changes in the squad rotation for Wednesday.”

-The Galaxy (6-11-3) are vying for a playoff spot like the Rapids, so Schmetzer expects L.A. to play aggressively like Colorado.
+The Galaxy (6-11-3) is vying for a playoff spot like the Rapids, so Schmetzer expects L.A. to play aggressively, as Colorado did.

 Road weary

 Despite playing in empty stadiums, the Sounders have struggled on the road this season.
-The club has one road win since defeating the Galaxy 3-1 at Dignity Health Sports Park in September.
-Roldan scored a brace and Morris had the third goal in the win.
+The club has one road victory since defeating the Galaxy 3-1 at Dignity Health Sports Park in September.
+Roldan scored a brace and Morris had the third goal in that match.

-The Sounders, which are third in Western Conference standings, are 3-3-2 on the road this season.
+The Sounders, who are third in the Western Conference standings, are 3-3-2 on the road this season.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.